EPCCed/20220421_GROMACS_introduction/_episodes/02-preparing-coordinate-file.md

 Now we can create a Gromacs topolopy for the system.
-GROMACS ``pdb2gmx`` command is used to convert a coordinate file into a set of GROMACS topology files and also create a processed structure file in the GROMACS format ``.gro``.
+The GROMACS ``pdb2gmx`` command is used to convert a `pdb` coordinate file into a GROMACS topology file and also create a processed structure file in the GROMACS format ``.gro``.

 First you will need to load the GROMACS module on ARCHER2: